+Our goal in this study was to evaluate whether previous characterizations of source memory retrieval as a thresholded process (Harlow & Donaldson, 2013; Zhou et al., 2021) held when 1) location/word pairs were presented simultaneously rather than sequentially and 2) errors due to intrusions from non target items were accounted for.
+In both cases, our findings corroborate the threshold account.

+Firstly, although presenting location/word pairs simultaneously did decrease mean response error relative to the sequential format, the distribution of response errors were heavy tailed in both presentation formats.
+Despite the concern of Harlow and Donaldson (2013) that the simultaneous presentation of item and source would introduce a methodological confound in investigating source retrieval due to unitization between the two, we conclude that heavy tailed distributions of source errors, which has been interpreted as evidence of uniformly distributed guesses, is a methodologically robust finding.

-in Experiment 1, we found that intrusions accounted for some but not all error responses.
+Secondly, in Experiment 1, we found that intrusions accounted for some but not all error responses.
 While Bays et al. (2009) were able to eliminate the need for a uniform guessing component to account for errors in visual working memory, some proportion of high error responses in our source memory task appear not to be associated with non targets from the same study list.
 We found that a three-component model with both intrusions from non targets and guesses was strongly preferred over two-components model with either guessing or intrusions in isolation, suggesting that both of these processes contribute to error.
 Ultimately, our findings reinforce the position that source memory retrieval is thresholded and that participants guess when memory strength is subthreshold, though given our finding that intrusions account for some of these errors, prior estimates of the rates of guessing are likely overestimates (Harlow & Donaldson, 2013; Zhou et al., 2021).

 A further contribution of our work was the introduction of similarity-based intrusion probability gradient models, which represents a novel attempt to systematically model similarity effects in memory in a continuous domain.
 Not only do we fit these models to response error, but we also account for distributions of response times, and demonstrate the value of the additional constraint such an approach affords.